 Processes were in place for identifying and managing risks.
 Near misses are recorded and reviewed when they occurred and the pharmacy manager would discuss the incident with the members of the dispensary team.
 These were then reviewed monthly and a briefing was discussed with all members of staff.
 Examples of near miss error logs were seen from previous months displayed in the dispensary.
-'Sound alike' and 'look alike' medicines, such as amitriptyline and amlodipine, had been marked and separated in the dispensary drawers.
-Due to a number of quantity errors, the pharmacist demonstrated how he had coached staff to ensure they clearly mark split containers of medicines.
+'Sound alike' and 'look alike' medicines, such as sertraline and sildenafil, had been separated in the dispensary drawers.
+Staff explained how they had noticed that some medicines had similar packaging and posters highlighting these were kept in the pharmacy.
+The pharmacy team also had a 'WhatsApp' group for communicating safety issues to other branches.

 Staff were required to complete a 'safer care checklist' on a weekly basis to ensure the team have the right environment, people and processes to deliver a safe pharmacy service.
 Dispensing incidents were recorded electronically and these were submitted to the superintendent's office.
 The pharmacy team were required to carry out a root cause analysis following significant dispensing incidents.
 There was a clear and established workflow in the pharmacy where labelling, dispensing and checking were all carried out at dedicated areas of the work benches.
 Dispensing labels were seen to have been signed by two different people indicating who had dispensed and who had checked a prescription.

 All the standard operating procedures (SOPs) had the roles and responsibilities of each member of staff set out and the dispensary team were all clear on this and explained that they would refer to the pharmacist if they were unsure of something.